tytydraco/yessleep/out/The_secret_in_my_parents_basement_is_why_I_shouldnt_exist.md

 Then, my mother.

 “What are you doing?” he whispered through strangled breaths.
+"Put me back!"

+His agony was evident, and yet part of me could hear his relief.

 The blood was getting thicker, streaming over each step.

 Upstairs, I was hit with the fallout.